its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/CODE_CONVENTIONS.md

 -->

-# Insight Brain Frontend - Convetions & Patterns
+# Insight Brain Frontend - Conventions & Patterns

 A live document containing our _current_ best practices, approaches, patterns and conventions for developing UI in `insight-brain`.